Average Cost of Homeowners Insurance in Montana (2025)

 Average Cost of Home Insurance in Montana by Construction and Roof Type

-Similarly, the construction type of your home influences insurance costs.
-Homes built with materials that are more resistant to common perils, such as fire, often receive better insurance rates.
-Superior construction materials can result in lower premiums compared to standard frame construction.
+Your home's construction type also influences insurance costs.
+Homes built with fire-resistant materials get better insurance rates, with superior construction materials resulting in lower premiums compared to standard frame construction.

 Use the drop-downs in the table below to see how premiums change based on your home's materials.